 (I) File a criminal case

 Criminal Case for Bounced Cheque in UAE

-The bank will issue the letter stating with clear reasons that the cheque of tenant has bounced before preceding & raising of the criminal case.
-According to the laws of UAE, the landlord has the right to file the criminal case against the issuer if the reason(s) mentioned in the letter are of non-illegal issues.
+The bank will issue the letter stating with clear reasons that the cheque of the tenant has bounced before preceding & raising of the criminal case.
+According to the laws of UAE, the landlord has the right to file a criminal case against the issuer if the reason(s) mentioned in the letter are of non-illegal issues.
 This procedure involves multiple steps and different bodies.
 The landlord will take the letter to the police station and also the bounced rental cheque issued to file the case against the issuer.
 The person who issued the cheque will summon to appear in the police station.
 The law gives the right & privilege to cheque issuer to clear the debt and any outstanding amount at the spot to clear all the liabilities.
 If in case the cheque issuer doesn’t have any money at that moment; depending upon the amount of how big or small is; the police station may allow and give the cheque issuer a certain period of time to arrange and clear the debt he owns.
-In another case, the cheque issuer might be detained if the person does not have money and also police won’t allow giving any time.
-After that, the public prosecutor will take the case further who may agree to release the issuer of the cheque as investigation proceeds.
+In another case, the cheque issuer might be detained if the person does not have money, and also police won’t allow giving any time.
+After that, the public prosecutor will take the case further and may agree to release the issuer of the cheque as the investigation proceeds.
 After the investigation is completed by the public prosecutor the case will be taken to criminal court where final judgment will be made.
-Depending upon the value of cheque the judgment made by the court can be prison sentence from a period of one to month to a maximum of three years.
+Depending upon the value of the cheque the judgment made by the court can be a prison sentence from a period of one to a month to a maximum of three years.
 However, the imprisonment time period only comes into effect when the value of the cheque is worth more than Dh200, 000.

 ● 0 to Dh49,000 – fine of Dh2,000 and no prison time

 ● Dh50,000 to Dh99,000 – fine of Dh5,000 and no prison time